ray-project/ray/doc/source/serve/production.md

 * Adding an override setting that was previously not present in the config file.
 * Removing a setting from the config file.

+Note also that changing `import_path` or `runtime_env` is considered a code update for all deployments, and will tear down all running deployments and restart them.

 :::{warning}
 Although you can update your Serve application by deploying an entirely new deployment graph using a different `import_path` and a different `runtime_env`, this is NOT recommended in production.